kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->
-Previously, CSI Proxy has a different release cycle than the CSI Driver, where each binary had its own version and supported different CSI Proxy clients.
-Once CSI Proxy becomes a library the version will be managed by the go module version instead (similar to kubernetes/mount-utils).
+CSI Proxy v1 has a different release cycle than the CSI Driver, each CSI Proxy binary has its own version and supports different CSI Proxy client versions.
+CSI Proxy v2 is a go library imported by the CSI Drivers so the responsibility of handling version skew is owned by the CSI Driver.

+This component is a dataplane component only and it doesn't need to handle API server version skews, management of possible version skew for CSI features implemented in the CSI Driver is handled by the CSI Driver and not CSI Proxy v2.

 ## Production Readiness Review Questionnaire